 The Scottish Government has also published guidance for specific sectors which is updated regularly.
 This sits alongside, and will be consistent with, the UK Government's Working Safely during Coronavirus publications.
-Scottish Government published further advice on what you can and cannot do on 6 June 2020.
+Scottish Government regularly updates advice on what you can and cannot do.

 Advice and enforcement of the COVID-19 legislative powers is shared between the Council, Police Scotland and the Health and Safety Executive (HSE).

 Scotland moved to Phase 3 of the Routemap on 10 July 2020.

 Note: all of the following changes are subject to relevant public health guidance.

 - Relax certain restrictions on some support groups and services and for sports coaches - once relevant guidance is implemented.

 - Non-NHS drug and alcohol support groups can provide essential services following relevant guidance and with physical distancing

 - Relax restrictions on daily household limits for sports coaching - once relevant guidance is in place